The Chronicles of Narnia: The Voyage of the Dawn Treader: Writing

 Michael Petroni was hired to rewrite the script with Christopher Markus and Stephen McFeely, following a draft written by Richard LaGravenese and Steven Knight.
 The previous two films have been described as remaining more faithful to the original stories than the third installment.
 Apted noted the episodic and disconnected nature of the story would need to be revised for a film version, such as the material involving the Dark Island, the Sea Serpent, and Eustace.
 They even discussed combining The Voyage of the Dawn Treader with The Silver Chair, much as the BBC combined Dawn Treader and Prince Caspian in its television serial.
 As a result, some elements were borrowed from The Silver Chair, where Narnians are held hostage and rescued.
 The author's estate did not initially receive the change well, but it gained favor after review.

 Eustace has a greater role as a dragon in the film: he proceeds as a dragon with the ship to the next islands and proves to be a valuable asset for the crew for the remainder of the voyage.
-This allows the character to take a major part in the action, beyond mere work duty on the ship as in the book.
+This allows the character to take a major part in the action, beyond mere work duty on the ship, as in the book.
 The filmmakers felt that the book's description of Eustace's stream of consciousness as he realizes that he had become a dragon while sleeping was effective as text, but that it could not easily be translated onto film (though the 1989 BBC version did exactly that).
 Further, the film omits a noted passage from the book, where Aslan peels Eustace's dragon skin off in layers.
 Walden President Micheal Flaherty remarked that "people don't earn grace; they receive it once they are humbled and aware of their need."
 The film also omits the passage describing Eustace discovering the old dragon who dies next to its hoard in the valley.

 Filming

 Ernie Malik, a unit publicist for the film, confirmed that filming began on July 27, 2009, on location in Queensland, Australia.
 Filming took place at Village Roadshow Studios in August and September 2009, with filming of exterior shots on board the ship at Cleveland Point and the Gold Coast Seaway in September 2009.
 Apted stated that fellow directors Gore Verbinski and Peter Weir recommended him not to shoot on water, so they built a giant Dawn Treader on a gimbal at, which allowed it to rock and shift as if on the high seas.
-At the extreme end of the town's peninsula, jutting into Moreton Bay, the 145 tonne boat could be rotated through 360 degrees to keep the sun angles consistent.
+At the end of the town's peninsula, jutting into Moreton Bay, the 145 tonne boat could be rotated through 360 degrees to keep the sun angles consistent.
 Additional shots were taken at the Southport School, also located on the Gold Coast.
-It was also filmed at White Island in New Zealand.
+It was also filmed around White Island off the coast of Tauranga, New Zealand.